Pediatric physiotherapy in Lausanne

 Techniques used in pediatric physiotherapy

-1. Therapeutic exercises: Designed to improve strength, flexibility and endurance.
-These exercises can be adapted to suit the child's age and abilities.
+• Therapeutic exercises: strengthen muscles, improve balance, coordination and endurance, adapted to each child's age and abilities.

 pediatric physiotherapy Lausanne reasons